- Search The Registry

 In the early '60s, Wilson maintained his pop stardom with regular hit singles that often used horn arrangements and female choruses.
-He also went into out-and-out operatic pop, on song such as Danny Boy and one of his biggest hits, Night (1960).
+He also went into out-and-out operatic pop, on songs such as Danny Boy and one of his biggest hits, Night (1960).
 Also during this time, he released Baby Workout, which was a #5 hit for him in 1963.
 Wilson was shot and seriously wounded by a female fan in 1961, though he made a recovery.
 His resume in the mid-'60s also included No Pity (In the Naked City).

 In 1966, his career moved forward when he teamed up with producer Carl Davis, who successfully updated his sound with horn-heavy arrangements, getting near the Top Ten with Whispers, and then making #6 in 1967 with Higher and Higher.
-While playing a Dick Clark oldies show at the Latin Casino in New Jersey in September 1975, Wilson suffered an on stage heart attack while singing Lonely Teardrops.
-He lapsed into a coma, suffering major brain damage, and was hospitalized until his death on Jan 21, 1984 in Mount Holly, New Jersey.
+While playing a Dick Clark oldies show at the Latin Casino in New Jersey in September 1975, Wilson suffered an on-stage heart attack while singing Lonely Teardrops.
+He lapsed into a coma, suffering major brain damage, and was hospitalized until his death on Jan 21, 1984, in Mount Holly, New Jersey.

 Jackie Wilson was one of the most important performers of the transition from rhythm & blues into soul.